 Throwing caution to the wind, the bird flapped down into the crevice, landing with its wings pressed tightly against its sides.
 Waddling forward, the vulture sniffed the body once before grabbing onto a haunch of leg meat, shaking it back and forth as it tore it from the body.

 It tasted good!
 So ripe and moist, not at all what the vulture had expected.
-The legs bled as if the kill was merely hours old instead of days.
+The legs bled as if the kill was mere hours old instead of days.
 Tearing off another strip to slide down its throat, the giant bird slowly began to consume the legs of some poor person.

 The vulture moved when suddenly, the sand beneath its talons shifted.
 Hopping up onto the legs, it turned to regard the sand as it changed and shifted, revealing something darker underneath.
-As the sand fell from the hidden aspect, a new wave of death and decay struck the vulture, which was now confused as it tore another strip from the leg.
+As the sand fell from the hidden aspect, a new wave of death and decay struck the vulture which was now confused as it tore another strip from the leg.

-Or at least tried to, as a hand grasped the top of its head.
+Or at least, tried to, as a hand grasped the top of its head.

 A low groan echoed off of the rocks as the vulture thrashed against the grasping paws of whatever had dug itself up from the sand, squawking indignantly as it felt dirty nails scrape its featherless skin.
 It let out a shriek as it felt the small jaws of a predator sink into its collarbone, hard enough to make blood spurt from the wound.
-The creature tore away a strip of the vulture even as the great bird thrashed, until one great slap of its wings dislodged the groaning creature.
+The creature tore away a strip of the vulture even as the great bird thrashed until one great slap of its wings dislodged the groaning creature.

 Stepping backwards over the legs, it cast a baleful gaze at the human that had emerged from the sand, which was now chewing on the bloody morsel it had pulled from the vulture.
 No longer was this a safe meal to be had, as the crawling human edged closer on its own forearms to get another chance at digging into the bird.

 Taking flight (just narrowly missing a swipe from the menacing human with bloody teeth) the bird flew up and circled above the site of where it’d gotten three bites to eat.
 The upper torso of the human was waving up at the vulture as it allowed the warm desert currents to lift it higher and higher.
 Once it reached a certain distance, the human turned on its spot, not unlike a tortoise, and crawled back to the dismembered legs, crawling to drop into a shallow pit of sand that it began to cover itself up with, masking its presence.
-The vulture could see the blood dripping from its wound, and the fresh smattering of blood from the bite on the pristine sand near the legs.
+The vulture could see the blood dripping from its wound and the fresh smattering of blood from the bite on the pristine sand near the legs.
 While it wouldn’t be so foolish to go near that again, it knew other animals wouldn’t be able to resist freshly spilled blood.

 Flapping to maintain its altitude, the vulture winced as the bite to the collarbone throbbed.
-Hopefully the wound wouldn’t become infected… hard to chew off an infected wound on your torso.
+Hopefully, the wound wouldn’t become infected… hard to chew off an infected wound on your torso.
 Still, the vulture thought, it wasn’t a total loss.
 Its belly was hardly empty anymore, with three long strips of muscle being digested in its gullet.
 While the meat left a sour aftertaste, it served its purpose just fine of staving off hunger for another day or so.